aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/passover/leil-pesah/magid/kavvanah-for-human-rights-for-seder-pesah.html.md

 <td style="vertical-align:top;">
 <div class="english" lang="en">
-On Pesach, we celebrate the journey of the Jewish people from slavery to freedom.
+On Pesaḥ, we celebrate the journey of the Jewish people from slavery to freedom.
 But slavery is not just in the past.
 Today, more than 27 million people live as slaves, more than any other period in human history.
 Slavery is all around us, in our communities and in the products we buy.
 Jewish tradition implores us to protect the stranger, because we were strangers in the land of Egypt.
 We have an obligation as Jews to hear the voices of some of the most oppressed members of our society.[foot]From the RHR-NA 2011 Seder Supplement.[/foot]
 </div></td></tr>